Society451/Society451/README.md

 - Stanford OHS, co2027
 - I like automation software of any kind
 - My favorite language is Python, and I am learning C++, C, JS and HTML on the side
-- Lead maintainer of the Better Pronto Project
+- I am the lead maintainer and founder of the Better Pronto Project, which aims to create a faster and more secure Python client for Stanford OHS's official chat platform

 📈 my github stats